22 September 2025

 Money isn’t material.

-It’s actually way easier to manipulate the value with gold than dollars.
+For the longest time, instead of bills and coins, humanity used metal, and we attached a specific value per gram to the metal.
+(Or in the States, value per ounce.)
+For this reason certain people wanna put us back on a gold and silver standard: They insist gold has an inherent value, and dollars don’t.
+But they’re wrong.
+Gold, like cryptocurrency, like money, is worth whatever people believe it’s worth—and humans can easily manipulate that value.
 One of the first events people called “Black Friday” was when Jay Gould and James Fisk tried to manipulate the New York gold market.
 They slowly bought up a lot of gold… then on 24 September 1869 they sold all of it, dumping it on the market.
 Thanks to the rules of supply and demand, too much gold caused people to value it less, and gold’s price plummeted.
 Gould and Fisk took advantage of the new cheap price of gold, and bought back more than they sold.
 And if we didn’t pass laws against this practice, people would do it again and again, just to enrich themselves.
-Other countries don’t pass such laws, which is why gold isn’t a safe investment: They could dump gold on the international market, and mess with the world’s prices for fun and profit.
+It’s why people still do this with unregulated cryptocurrency—and it’s why crypto isn’t a safe investment.

 Goldbugs insist such acts artificially alter gold’s price. ’Cause they refuse to believe gold doesn’t have a fixed value.
 Which only proves they’ve no idea how money works.
 All value is entirely based on belief: What do people imagine something’s worth?
 Same with trading cards, collectible toys, art, memorabilia, silver, gold, and the dollar.